 People with diabetes should increase the amount of fibre in their diet to help lose weight and keep regular.
 Fibre has also been shown not to raise blood sugar after a meal, filling you up without giving you a sugar spike.
 There are many fruit and vegetables with high fibre, so try to include them in your regular meals.

-Want a tasty treat that won’t be forbidden by your doctor due to your diabetes?
-Try nachos!
-Use a low-fat cheese, low-fat sour cream, homemade guacamole, and salsa, and you’ll be getting a ton of nutrition with a burst of flavor.
+If you don’t want to compromise on taste, Use low-fat substitute of cheese, guacamole, and salsa, and you will get a ton of nutrition with a burst of flavor.
 If you add some beans to the salsa, you’ll have an even healthier snack!

 Make Exercise a daily routine